GoogleCloudDataproc/spark-bigquery-connector/README.md

-# Apache Spark SQL connector for Google BigQuery (Beta)
+# Apache Spark SQL connector for Google BigQuery

 <!--- TODO(#2): split out into more documents. -->

 The connector supports reading [Google BigQuery](https://cloud.google.com/bigquery/) tables into Spark's DataFrames, and writing DataFrames back into BigQuery.
 This is done by using the [Spark SQL Data Source API](https://spark.apache.org/docs/latest/sql-programming-guide.html#data-sources) to communicate with BigQuery.

-## Beta Disclaimer

-The BigQuery Storage API and this connector are in Beta and are subject to change.

-Changes may include, but are not limited to:
-* Type conversion
-* Partitioning
-* Parameters

-Breaking changes will be restricted to major and minor versions.

 ## BigQuery Storage API
 The [Storage API](https://cloud.google.com/bigquery/docs/reference/storage) streams data in parallel directly from BigQuery via gRPC without using Google Cloud Storage as an intermediary.